Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Experiments

-In this case study, inspired by \cite{aasi2022classification}, we consider the following scenario: an autonomous vehicle (referred to as ego) drives in an urban environment.
-Another vehicle, driven by a ``reasonable" human, moves in the same direction in the adjacent lane.
-The initial positions of the cars are tuned such that the other vehicle is always ahead of ego.
-The vehicles are headed toward an unmarked crosswalk.
-When a pedestrian crosses this crosswalk, the other car brakes to stop before it.
-If there is no pedestrian crossing, the other car keeps moving without deceleration.
-Ego does not have a clear line-of-sight to the pedestrian, because of the presence of the other car and the foggy weather (see Fig.~\ref{fig:carla}).
-Therefore, ego needs to infer whether a pedestrian crosses the street by observing the behavior of the other vehicle.
+Inspired by \cite{aasi2022classification}, we consider the following scenario: a self-driving vehicle (ego) drives in an urban environment alongside another vehicle driven by a ``reasonable" human in the adjacent lane.
+The initial position of the other vehicle is always ahead of the ego, and both are headed toward an unmarked crosswalk.
+If a pedestrian crosses, the other vehicle brakes to stop; otherwise, it continues moving without deceleration.
+Due to foggy weather and the other vehicle obstructing the view, ego needs to infer the presence of a pedestrian by observing the behavior of other vehicle (see Fig.~\ref{fig:carla}).
+Under the assumption that ego only moves forward, we simplify its dynamics as a double integrator (assumed to be known).
+The system state $x(t)\in\mathbb R^4$ is the concatenation of the agent state $x_{ag}(t) = \big(p_{eg}(t),v_{eg}(t)\big)$ and the environment state $x_{env}(t) = \big(p_{ot}(t),v_{ot}(t)\big)$, where $p_{eg}(t)$ and $v_{eg}(t)$ are the position and velocity of ego; $p_{ot}(t)$ and $v_{ot}(t)$ are the position and velocity of the other vehicle.
+The control $u(t)$ is the same as ego's acceleration $a_{eg}(t)\in\mathcal U\subset \mathbb R$.
+We use the autonomous driving simulator Carla~\cite{Dosovitskiy17} to generate a dataset of $800$ trajectories, containing both positive and negative labels, and they both include situations with and without pedestrians ($200$ data for each situation).
+The time horizon $T=57$.